expertmaksud/go-clean-archi/README.md

 ### What is this repository for? ###

 * This reository is implemantation of clean code architecture using golang .
 Here i follow Domain driven design.
-For make the application loosely coupled and unit testable i ustilize interfaces and implement IOC container.
+To make the application loosely coupled and unit testable i ustilize interfaces and implement IOC container.

 As golang Compile-time Dependency Injection wire(https://github.com/google/wire) is still in alpha, so i write my own injection container.
 You can found the implementation in injectioncontainer.go file.